segmentstream-com/segmentstream-com.github.io/_docs/integrations/criteo.md

 [More about product groups](https://support.google.com/merchants/answer/6324507)

--If you use grouping of goods using the `item_group_id` xml-feed parameter - be sure to activate this setting.
-  >In this case, the product id from your XML feed must match the `product.skuCode` of the `digitalData` object.
+Activate this setting the product id from your XML feed matchs the `product.skuCode` of the `digitalData` object.
 Be sure to fill `product.skuCode` and `product.id` in each `product`.

- -If you do NOT use grouping of goods using the `item_group_id` xml-feed parameter - do not activate this setting.
-  >In this case, the product id from your XML feed must match the `product.id` of the `digitalData` object.
+Do not activate this setting if the product id from your XML feed matches the `product.id` of the `digitalData` object.

 ### <a name="userSegment"></a>User segment
 ------